 When The Dust Settles was developed and is delivered by the team at Artspace Aotearoa with the support of Artspace Aotearoa Trustee Hamish Coney and Project Manager Victoria McAdam.

 Ngā Mihi Nui

-We also extend our gratitude to the artists and writers who have contributed new writing to this digital catalogue, or allowed us to re-publish their work: Dan Arps, Mary-Louise Browne, Sophia Cai, Wystan Curnow, Natasha Conland, Cosmin Costinaş, Jess Johnson, Sam Te Kani, Divyaa Kumar, Tessa Laird, Chloe Lane, Judy Millar, Nathan Pōhio, Christian Rattemeyer, Hanna Scott, Megan Tamati-Quennell and Vivian Ziherl.
+We also extend our gratitude to the artists and writers who contributed new writing to this digital catalogue, or allowed us to re-publish their work: Dan Arps, Mary-Louise Browne, Sophia Cai, Wystan Curnow, Natasha Conland, Cosmin Costinaş, Jess Johnson, Sam Te Kani, Divyaa Kumar, Tessa Laird, Chloe Lane, Judy Millar, Nathan Pōhio, Christian Rattemeyer, Hanna Scott, Megan Tamati-Quennell and Vivian Ziherl.

-And to other members of our extended community who have offered invaluable expertise and support, including Luke Boyle, Geoffrey Heath of Auckland Art Gallery Toi o Tāmaki, Kate McKenzie-Pollock at Govett-Brewster Art Gallery / Len Lye Centre, Oliver Roake, the team at Blink, Brock Williams at Crucial Colour and many others.
+And to other members of our extended community who offered invaluable expertise and support, including Luke Boyle, Geoffrey Heath of Auckland Art Gallery Toi o Tāmaki, Kate McKenzie-Pollock at Govett-Brewster Art Gallery / Len Lye Centre, Oliver Roake, the team at Blink, Brock Williams at Crucial Colour and many others.

 How To Buy Works

 The works included in this digital catalogue were available to purchase in an online auction that opened 10am 14 October and closed 8pm 19 October.
 This auction was hosted on Webb’s Online Auction Portal, which sits within their website.